Hear an overview of PROV's land records in this insightful talk by Charlie Farrugia, presented during Family History Feast 2017.

 Hear tips on researching records in this talk byTerrie Page from National Archives of Australia, presented during Family History Feast 2017.

-Author Maggie Black talks with historian Peter Yule about her book 'Up came a squatter', the story of Niel Black, who arrived in Melbourne from...
+Author Maggie Black talks with historian Peter Yule about her book 'Up came a squatter', the story of her great-grandfather Niel Black.

 Watch the annual Don Grant Lecture, delivered as part of Family History Feast 2016 by genealogist and researcher Susie Zada.